IBM/gdpr-fingerprint-pii/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/gdpr-fingerprint-pii.git)

-# Personal Data Extraction and Scoring of an unstructured text document
+# Fingerprinting personal data from unstructured documents

 The General Data Protection Regulation (GDPR) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 It also addresses the export of personal data outside the EU.